 The 47-year-old millionaire mogul became eligible for entry this year as 2016 also marks 20 years since Jay dropped his classic debut album, Reasonable Doubt.
 Since its release, Jay Z has ascended from local Brooklyn rhymer to being lauded as the greatest rapper of all-time, permanently etching his face on hip-hop’s proverbial Mount Rushmore.
 All this while also building a billion-dollar empire to serve as a lasting blueprint for upcoming rappers.

-Voters have until December 16 to decide whether Jay Z is worthy enough for induction.
-If inducted, the hip-hop artist will be the first rapper to be included in the Songwriters Hall of Fame.
+Voters had until December 16 of last year to decide whether Jay Z was worthy enough for induction, and today they did just that.
+Now, the hip-hop artist is the first rapper to be included in the Songwriters Hall of Fame.
+Watch Nile Rodgers speak on why it took so long for his induction below.